-A groundbreaking study has recently identified a cluster of 140 genes that may serve as a predictive tool for improved disease-free survival among patients grappling with non-small cell lung (NSCLC) undergoing a combined treatment of and low-dose radiation.
-Published in Cell Reports Medicine, the findings propose that this distinctive “gene signature” could delineate a subgroup of lung with a higher likelihood of being eradicated by immunotherapies.
+A groundbreaking study has recently identified a cluster of 140 genes that may serve as a predictive tool for improved disease-free survival among patients grappling with non-small cell lung cancer (NSCLC) undergoing a combined treatment of immunotherapy and low-dose radiation.
+Published in Cell Reports Medicine, the findings propose that this distinctive “gene signature” could delineate a subgroup of lung tumors with a higher likelihood of being eradicated by immunotherapies.

 In a meticulous examination of 60 patients diagnosed with NSCLC, the research team had previously established that supplementing a course of durvalumab, an immune-enhancing medication, with a low dose of radiation significantly enhanced cancer-free survival rates in a majority of the cohort.
 To unravel the reasons behind the lack of response in some tumors to this therapeutic regimen, the investigators scrutinized pretreatment tumor biopsies from the study participants.